Skip to main content Skip to secondary navigation

 • Up to $1,000, twice during your academic career.

-• Note: While students can apply for conferences/workshops more than once, students cannot submit multiple requests for the same conference, and students need to complete a previously approved conference request before submitting a new one.
+• Note: While students can apply for conferences/workshops twice during their academic career, students cannot submit multiple requests for the same conference, and students need to complete a previously approved conference request before submitting a new one.

 We can cover expenses such as the conference/workshop registration, hotel and flight accommodations, transportation to/from campus and the airport, transportation to/from hotel and host city airport, and meals (up to $50 per day, minus any meals covered by the conference).
 If you are traveling to a conference with a Stanford club/organization, then the president of the club/organization needs to email or meet with us prior to any Opp Fund eligible student applying.

 In order to process your application, we will need a copy of your registration confirmation or a screenshot of the estimated cost of the conference/workshop and a link to the website for more information about the conference/workshop.
-If you are attending the conference/workshop in-person, then hotel registration/receipt, flight estimates/receipts with full itineraries and details, estimated costs for other transportation, and itemized meal receipts.
+If you are attending the conference/workshop in-person, then hotel registration/receipt, flight estimates/receipts with full itineraries and details, estimated costs for other transportation, and itemized meal receipts are required.
 If receipts are not attached to the original request, then receipts will be required upon return from the event.
-If you are requesting a reimbursement, you must do so within 45 days of the date you return to campus.
-We will not be able to reimburse any requests that come in after that 45 day period.
+If you are requesting a reimbursement, you must do so within 30 days of the date you return to campus.
+We will not be able to reimburse any requests that come in after that 30 day period.
 View infographic

 Family Travel